Corey Seager Player Props: Rangers vs. Rays

 Corey Seager At The Plate

-- Seager has driven home a run in 15 games this season (50.0%), including more than one RBI in 26.7% of his games and producing three or more of his team's runs on four occasions..
+- Seager has had an RBI in 15 games this season (48.4%), including eight multi-RBI outings (25.8%).
+He has also driven in three or more of his team's runs in four contests.

-- He has scored in 13 games this year (43.3%), including multiple runs in six games.
+- He has scored in 13 of 31 games this season, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.